A paper on a seafloor survey of Greenland’s glacial fjords using our “LoggLaw CAM” system has been published in PLOS ONE.

 LoggLaw CAM — Underwater Video Logger

 The LoggLaw CAM used in this study is an underwater video logger equipped with red LED lighting and synchronized hydrophone recording.
-It is widely used for recording the natural behavior of marine animals, observations in low-light and dark environments such as the deep sea and glacial fjords, and non-invasive monitoring of ecosystems.
+It is widely used for recording the natural behavior of marine animals, conducting observations in low-light and pitch-black environments such as the deep sea and glacial fjords, and for non-invasive monitoring of ecosystems.

 What is Bio-logging? — Explanatory Page